Skip to main content

 Runtime Overview

-Read this if you are deploying oclird, debugging policy or auth behavior, or evaluating the runtime as a shared enforcement point.
+Read this if you are deploying open-cli-toolbox, debugging policy or auth behavior, or evaluating the runtime as a shared enforcement point.
 This page answers: what does the runtime own, what is its HTTP surface, and how does the request lifecycle work end to end.

 Responsibilities